BabaJeanmel/frankenpanel-stuff/README.md

 CONTENTS

-KEYPAD STUFF
+KEYPAD STUFF ("dual keypads" and "dual keypads_hid")

-My panel includes two numeric keypads to interact with Atari 5200/Colecovision/Intellivision/Odyssey 2/Jaguar games.
-They're wired to an Arduino Uno.
-It has some limitations (only 1 key can be pressed at a time, and there's some delay) but as they're mainly used as system buttons and the 2-player games using numeral pads are quite rare, it's not really an issue.
-I believe it can be improved by using an Arduino Leonardo's specific HID functions, but as I already had an Uno, I wanted to give it a shot.

-- Dual keypads.ino : code for connecting two numeral keypads to an Arduino Uno and output the default OpenMSX Colecovision bindings to serial.
-- Keypad_to_keystroke.py : code for converting this serial output to keystrokes.
-Must be launched as admin to work properly.
+These Arduino sketches allow to use dual kepads for second-generation console gaming (and also Atari Jaguar).

+First Keypad is wired to ports 2 to 8, second one from port 9 to port A1.

+If using an Arduino Uno, you must use the included python script ("keypad-to-keystroke.py" - run as admin) to turn the serial output to a keyboard hid output.
+However, there are some severe limitations : only one key can be pressed at the time, holding a key isn't supported, and there is some delay before you can push another key.
+It's still useful for menu/function uses, but not for games heavily relying on keypads such as Intellivision Dungeons & Dragons, or Atari 5200 Star Raiders.

+The Arduino Leonardo don't have these limitations, and fully enables two-player second generation gaming without hiccups.

+The bindings are those used by openmsx.
+They're easily editable if you need to.